iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 <br/><br/>

+In this blog post, we aim to answer a simple yet fundamental question:

-This project's aim is to revitalize the niche perspective in machine learning that **lossless information compression is sufficient to produce intelligent behavior**.
-Although researchers have long speculated that efficient compression is at the heart of intelligence (see, e.g., [Hernández-Orallo & Minaya-Collado, 1998](https://www.researchgate.net/publication/2472570_A_Formal_Definition_of_Intelligence_Based_on_an_Intensional_Variant_of_Algorithmic_Complexity); [Mahoney, 1999](https://gwern.net/doc/cs/algorithm/information/compression/1999-mahoney.pdf); [Hutter, 2005](https://link.springer.com/book/10.1007/b138233); [Legg & Hutter, 2007](https://arxiv.org/abs/0712.3329)), this idea flew under the radar because it has struggled to directly yield scalable algorithms.
-We tried leveraging information compression to solve the data-limited [ARC-AGI challenge](https://arcprize.org/), and developed a method that achieves 20% on the evaluation set, with the following properties:
+**Can lossless information compression by itself produce intelligent behavior?**

+Although researchers have long speculated that efficient compression is at the heart of intelligence (see, e.g., [Hernández-Orallo & Minaya-Collado, 1998](https://www.researchgate.net/publication/2472570_A_Formal_Definition_of_Intelligence_Based_on_an_Intensional_Variant_of_Algorithmic_Complexity); [Mahoney, 1999](https://gwern.net/doc/cs/algorithm/information/compression/1999-mahoney.pdf); [Hutter, 2005](https://link.springer.com/book/10.1007/b138233); [Legg & Hutter, 2007](https://arxiv.org/abs/0712.3329)), this idea flew under the radar because it struggled to yield scalable algorithms.

+In this work, we give evidence that lossless compression during inference time is sufficient, by developing a method **purely based on compression** that performs well on the [ARC-AGI challenge](https://arcprize.org/), a dataset of IQ-test-like puzzles about inferring a procedure/rule from limited demonstrations.
+Crucially, our solution obeys the following three restrictions:

 - **No pretraining**; models are randomly initialized and trained during inference time.
 - **No dataset**; one model trains on just the target ARC-AGI puzzle and outputs one answer.
 - **No search**, in most senses of the word—just gradient descent.
-- 34.75% on training set (19.45 min per puzzle, 1x RTX 4070).
-- 20% on evaluation set (20.64 min per puzzle, 1x RTX 4070).

-To our knowledge, **this is the first neural method for solving ARC-AGI where the training data is limited to just the target puzzle.**
+Despite these constraints, our method achieves 34.75% on the training set and 20% on the evaluation set—processing each puzzle in roughly 20 minutes on an RTX 4070.
+To our knowledge, this is the first neural method for solving ARC-AGI where the training data is limited to just the target puzzle.
+Our network's intelligence emerges not from pretraining, vast datasets, exhaustive search, or massive compute—but from compression.
+We challenge the conventional reliance on extensive pretraining and data, and propose a future where tailor compressive objectives and efficient inference-time computation work together to extract deep intelligence from minimal input.

-While [o3](https://arcprize.org/blog/oai-o3-pub-breakthrough) achieves 87.5% on the semi-private evaluation set using an entire internet's worth of training data, our focus is on the data-limited regime—precisely where compression excels.
-ARC-AGI is extremely data-limited, often forcing researchers to build sophisticated collections of data augmentations and synthetic puzzles.
-Even without external pretraining, extensive data gathering, or large-scale search, lossless information compression (via neural networks) applied directly to each ARC puzzle is sufficient to grok the answer from just the information in the target puzzle.

 <br/><br/>
 ---